ryanwwest/amazon-budget-chrome-extension/README.md

 # Amazon Budgeting Chrome Extension (aka Fiber)

 The Fiber Chrome Extension was our entry for the 2019 Intern Onboarding Hackathon at Capital One.
-After two rounds of judging projects by 540 software engineering interns, this extension won first place.
+After two rounds of judging projects by 540 software engineering interns, this Chrome extension won first place.
 Our team consisted of four other Capital One software engineering interns and I.

 It is common for individuals to make a personal budget to ensure they can pay their bills every month and still have spending money.
 However, it is difficult to constantly check and remember the various budget categories set, and many people quickly give up or forget.
 This chrome extension is meant to help with this situation and improve Amazon shoppers' financial literacy by integrating their budget & credit card data directly into the Amazon's site.
 The data is easy to understand provides warnings and recommendations to users.